Kingston Frontenac Public Library: History

 It was one of a series of Mechanics' Institutes that were set up around the world after becoming popular in Britain.
 It housed a subscription library that allowed members who paid a fee to borrow books.
 The Mechanics' Institutes libraries eventually became public libraries when the establishment of free libraries occurred.
 The Mechanics Institute in Kingston was founded in 1834; in 1895, the Kingston Public Library was established, making it one of the first public libraries in Canada.

 Branches

-There are six branches within the city of Kingston and eleven branches throughout Frontenac County.
+There are five branches within the city of Kingston and eleven branches throughout Frontenac County.
 The library branches include: